List of Bermuda ODI cricketers

 In total, Bermuda played 38 ODIs.
-Irving Romaine is the most capped player, having appeared in 35 matches and has scored more runs than any other Bermudian with 783.
+Irving Romaine is the most capped player, appearing in 35 ODIs, and has scored more runs than any other Bermudian with 783.
 Dean Minors acted as wicket-keeper in twenty of the country's ODI fixtures.
-Two individual century scores have been made by Bermudian batsman in ODIs, with Romaine and David Hemp making one each.
-Hemp's score of 102 not out against Kenya in 2009 is the highest.
+Two individual century scores have been made by Bermudian batsman in ODIs, with Romaine and David Hemp making one each; Hemp's score of 102 not out against Kenya in 2009 is the highest.
 Dwayne Leverock has claimed more wickets in ODI matches than any other Bermudian, having taken 34.
-Three players have captained Bermuda in ODIs: Janeiro Tucker, Romaine and Dwight Basden.
+Three players have captained Bermuda in ODIs: Janeiro Tucker, Romaine, and Dwight Basden.
 Tucker captained the team in three matches in 2006, winning once and losing twice.
-Romaine captained the team in 31 matches from 2006 to 2009, winning six and losing 25.
-Basden captained the team in a single match against the Netherlands in 2007, which Bermuda lost.
+Romaine captained the team in 31 matches from 2006 to 2009, winning six and losing 25, whilst Basden captained the team in a single match against the Netherlands in 2007, which Bermuda lost.

 This list includes all players who have played at least one ODI match and is initially arranged in the order of debut appearance.
 Where more than one player won their first cap in the same match, those players are initially listed alphabetically at the time of debut.